IGNF/ign-pdal-tools/README.md

 To build a docker image with the library installed: `make docker-build`

-To deploy the docker image on our Nexus instance: `cd docker && ./deploy.sh`
+To test the docker image: `make docker-test`